Luh-code/Lhg/README.md

 Tested C++14, runs on Linux and Windows (mac not tested).

 ## Changes over vanilla
 Adds some extra functionality like using ConsoleTextAttributes for windows users, more different error levels (INFO, DEBUG, WARNING, ERROR, CRITICAL), a toggle for showing path and line before each line and a way to disable all INFO Outputs.
 To show INFO outputs set lhg::verbose to true or add the 'LHG_VERBOSE' compile definition.
+You can display the Level of the Log with the LHG_PRINT_LVL define.
+The path can also be hidden with LHG_HIDE_PATH.
 Also colors can be changed at runtime.

 ## Linux